 Of the 354,205sq m of industrial space (tenancies more than 2,000sq m) leased in Melbourne’s western industrial precinct in the 12 months to December 2017, 63 percent, or 224,645sq m, was secured by the transport and logistics sectors across 19 leases.

 This figure represents a whopping 57 percent increase in take-up on the previous year, pushing absorption from transport-oriented businesses to record-high levels.

 The report briefing highlights 35 lease deals in Melbourne’s west in 2017, 11 more than in 2016, with 14 leases for more than 10,000sq m.

 Savills Melbourne’s Director for Industrial & Business Services, Greg Jensz, said an undersupply in serviced land availability had driven prices, particularly for smaller lots.

 With the increase in underlying land prices, incentives to lease are expected to drop and face rents should grow from circa $75 to $80 per sqm for larger buildings 10,000 sqm plus, and from $80 per sqm up to mid-to-high $80 per sqm for mid-sized buildings between 5,000sq m and 8,000sq m.

 Infrastructure projects leading the way

-Looking forward, Ms Mondkar referred to several infrastructure projects under development and in the pipeline, which would benefit Melbourne’s industrial markets by improving connectivity, reducing travel times, and expanding the transportation network.
+Looking forward, several infrastructure projects are under development and in the pipeline, which will benefit Melbourne’s industrial markets by improving connectivity, reducing travel times, and expanding the transportation network.